QualiTorque/qualitorque.github.io/docs/eco-system/dev-tools.md

 ## Torque CLI

-This tool streamlines the YAML development process by validating changes in real-time and allowing the execution of test sandboxes directly from the development branch, without needing to first merge the changes to production.
+This tool streamlines the YAML development process by validating changes in real-time and allowing the execution of test environments directly from the development branch, without needing to first merge the changes to production.
 For details, see [Quali Torque CLI](https://pypi.org/project/torque-cli/).

 ## Torque VSCode plugin